FutureXRP/Adventure-Through-The-Bible/FOOTSTEPS_PROJECT.md

 ## What This App Is

 Footsteps is a premium Bible story app for families with children.
 Each story is told in a vivid, present-tense, Message-style register — faithful to the biblical text, zero commentary woven in, told the way a great storyteller would tell it out loud.
-Every story has a Big Idea, three Talk About It questions, three connection cards linking to related stories, and a three-question quiz with celebration screen.
+Every story has a Big Idea, three Talk About It questions, three connection cards linking to related stories, and a five-question quiz with celebration screen.

-**Tagline:** Walk through the greatest story ever told **Model:** One-time purchase ($49.99) or monthly subscription ($4.99/month) **Status:** Tier 1 (9–12) in progress — 15 of 30 stories complete with audio for stories 1–10
+**Tagline:** Walk through the greatest story ever told **Model:** One-time purchase ($49.99) or monthly subscription ($4.99/month) **Status:** 50 stories complete, audio for stories 1–10, ready for launch after audio generation

 ---